storj/docs/app/(docs)/node/get-started/quic-requirements/page.md

 Windows users, please take a look at the Firewall configuration instructions in the [](docId:y0jltT-HzKPmDefi532sd) section for Windows.

-If you configured QUIC while your node was running, you need to restart it to apply the changes (the QUIC connectivity is checked only on startup).
+If you configured QUIC while your node was running, you need to restart it to apply the changes (the QUIC connectivity will be checked on startup and on every check-in on the satellite (1h by default)).

 {% tabs %}
 {% tab label="Docker" %}